miketran78727/docs/services/IoT/devices/device_mgmt/index.md

 Response format:

 ```
-Incoming message from the device:
+Incoming message from the server:

 Topic: iotdm-1/response
 {